+While Google and other search engines are getting better at finding pages on their own, sitemaps still help by effectively giving them more data about your web pages.
 There are many XML sitemap generators available for purchase, or even for free.
-They do what they’re supposed to – they crawl your site and spit out a properly formatted XML sitemap.
+They do what they’re supposed to – they crawl your site and spit out a properly formatted, static XML sitemap.

-But sometimes there’s a problem with these XML sitemap generators.
-They don’t know what URLs should (or should not) be in the XML sitemap.
+The only problem with these XML sitemap generators is they don’t know what URLs should (or should not) be in the XML sitemap format.
 Sure, you could tell some of them to obey directives and tags, like robots.txt and canonical tags, but unless your site is perfectly optimized, you’ll need to do some work by hand.
 It’s extremely rare to see a larger, database driven site that’s perfectly optimized, thus producing a flawless XML sitemap from these tools.
 Parameters tend to create duplication or page bloat.
 Language directories sometimes improperly get included.
 Runaway folder structures tend to reveal process files and junk pages you didn’t know existed.
-The bigger and more dynamic the website, the higher the likelihood for unnecessary page/URL creation.
+The bigger and more dynamic the website, the higher the likelihood for unnecessary page URLs.

 At the end of the day, the XML sitemap should only be exposing the URLs you actually want Google to see.
 Nothing more, nothing less.
-The XML sitemap is a file to help search engines get a data dump of all your important pages, to supplement what they haven’t found on their own.
-In return, this allows these “unfound” pages to get found, crawled, and ideally (hopefully) rank.
+The XML sitemap file is to help search engines get a data dump of all your important pages, to supplement what they haven’t found on their own.
+In return, this allows these “unfound” pages to get found, crawled, and ideally (hopefully) rank within the search results.

 So what should be in the ultimate XML sitemap?